vanessa-chow/COVID-19-Data-Assistant/README.md

 data manager assistant would help reduce the transmission of COVID-19 by encouraging people to get tested, even if they are asymptomatic.
-I was inspired to create the *COVID-19 Data Assistant* after visiting a restaurant where I was asked to leave my information for this very purpose, and I felt like it was simple yet excellent way to keep track of all of the business/organization's visitors.
+I was inspired to create the *COVID-19 Data Assistant* after visiting a restaurant where I was asked to leave my information for this very purpose, and I felt like it was simple yet excellent way to keep track of all the business/organization's visitors.

 ## **User Stories**:
 - As a user, I want to be able to add a visitor's information to the list